-UNITATTR An SMC control statement that is contained in the definition data set specified by the UNITDEF command.
-A UNITATTR statement defines to SMC the transport's media type and recording technique capabilities and is only required for non-library drives.
+UNITATTR An HSC control statement that is contained in the definition data set specified by the UNITDEF command.
+A UNITATTR statement defines to the HSC the transport's media type and recording technique capabilities.
+For VSM, the UNITATTR statements define the VTD addresses to VSM as virtual and associate them with a VTSS.

-UNITDEF An SMC command that is used to load the definition data set that contains UNITATTR control statements.
+UNITDEF An HSC command that is used to load the definition data set that contains UNITATTR control statements.